python-web-sig/wsgi-1.1/proposal.rst

 are no longer receiving security fixes.
 WSGI 1.1 no longer supports those versions of Python.

-WSGI 1.1 does not support any version of Python that is no longer receiving security patches from the CPython development team.
-WSGI 1.1 applications and servers **may**, at their own discretion, continue to support those versions of
-Python: however, they **must not** deviate from this specification in any way to do so.
+WSGI 1.1 applications and servers are not required to provide support for any version of Python that is not receiving security fixes from the CPython development team.
+WSGI 1.1 applications and servers **may**, at their own discretion, continue to support those versions of Python: however, they **must not** deviate from this specification in any way to do so.

 Optional Platform-Specific File Handling